+A frequently asked question about applications is: Where should my photo go?
 Your photo should be attached to the top right of the first page of your CV or on a separate covering page.

-These days, an application can be submitted via a number of different channels: by post, email, via an application portal, the profile database of an online job market or by using a social media profile.
+These days, an application can be submitted using a number of different channels: by post, email, via an application portal, the profile database of an online job market or by using a social media profile.

 You should only apply by post when specifically requested to do so.
 You should then ensure that you application and documents are sent in a professional application portfolio.